-All too frequently anti-corruption efforts are the result of uncoordinated, ad-hoc initiatives.5 This sort of piecemeal approach can be detrimental to anti-corruption work and even broader governance and defence reform.
+All too frequently anti-corruption efforts are the result of uncoordinated, ad-hoc initiatives.
+This sort of piecemeal approach can be detrimental to anti-corruption work and even broader governance and defence reform.
+The defence and security sector should not be considered as an isolated island.
+Without the entire state apparatus, including e.g. prosecution services and courts, adequately functioning, it is difficult to fight corruption in the defence and security establishments.
 The ad-hoc approach usually stems from actors feeling under pressure to do something rather than nothing.
-But the fight against corruption requires a well thought-out, comprehensive, strategic plan.6 The development of an integrity action plan should be aligned with other anti-corruption efforts in all parts of the government.
+But the fight against corruption requires a well thoughtout, comprehensive, strategic plan.
+The development of an Integrity Action Plan should be aligned with other anti-corruption efforts in all parts of the government.
 Clearly, as corruption has no respect for organisational and functional boundaries, corruption and unethical behaviour cannot be effectively combated by isolated anti-corruption measures.
 Lasting progress can only be achieved by improving the framework of public governance in a country.
 Reforms of security institutions should be seen in a wider reform perspective that includes appropriate anti-corruption mechanisms in the different civilian policy sectors.
 But the reform process needs to start somewhere, and the hierarchical and disciplined nature of defence institutions make them a suitable place to start.

-Prior to embarking upon specific reforms as embodied in an integrity action plan, defence establishments are advised to develop a defence-wide anti-corruption strategy to frame the specific actions emanating from a broader approach.
+Prior to embarking upon specific reforms as embodied in an Integrity Action Plan, defence and security establishments are advised to develop a defence-wide anti-corruption strategy to frame the specific actions emanating from a broader approach.
 This strategy should synchronise with any existing government-wide, ministerial or organisational strategies.

-An integrated strategy.
-To effectively close whatever loop holes corruption profits from, we need a comprehensive integrity action plan design.
+AN INTEGRATED STRATEGY.
+To effectively close whatever loop holes corruption profits from, we need a comprehensive Integrity Action Plan design.
 Corruption risks can be found in a variety of different departments, processes and institutions.
 To tackle the problem locally or develop individual anti-corruption measures in each department is not enough.
 To systematically reduce the risk of corruption, the plan needs to be approached consistently by all involved departments, with separate efforts coalescing into one overall plan.

-Be as clear and precise as possible.
-As stated above, a strategy is a plan designed to achieve a long-term or overall goal.
+BE AS CLEAR AND PRECISE AS POSSIBLE.
+As stated above, a strategy is a plan designed to achieve a longterm or overall goal.
 The goals should be articulated in a clear and precise manner so that they are easily understood by everyone involved, at all levels.
-The strategy should be stated in a simple, easily communicable language.
+The strategy should be stated in a language that is simple and easily communicable.

-Set your scope early on.
+SET YOUR SCOPE EARLY ON.
 The scope of the strategy depends on the approach chosen.
 For example, for a narrow strategy focused on just three principal areas of action, the goal could be as simple as "Improving the integrity system in the Ministry of Defence and Armed Forces by implementing better procedures for procurement, strengthening the personnel policy and implementing an ethical code of conduct for all employees".